KaihuaTang/VCTree-Visual-Question-Answering/README.md

 # Sometime You Need To Know
 - Currently, the default setting is what I used to train my model reported in [Learning to Compose Dynamic Tree Structures for Visual Contexts][0].
 However, since the model takes lots of epoches (about 80-100) to converge.
-It may takes a long time, so I didn't try too many hyperparameters.
+It may takes a long time, so I didn't try too many settings for hyperparameters.
 After the CVPR deadline, I found that using larger size of hidden dimension at some places may further improve the performance a little bit.
-- The current training strategy of our VQA model is following [Learning to Count Objects in Natural Images for Visual Question Answering][5] (simple Linear + optim.Adam + continues decay at each batch + large number of epoches).
+- The current training strategy of our VQA model is follow the paper [Learning to Count Objects in Natural Images for Visual Question Answering][5], i.e., (simple Linear + optim.Adam + continues decay at each batch + large number of epoches).
 However, we found that using an alternative Strategy (WeightNorm Linear + optim.Adamax + lr warm-up) will only take no more than 15 epoches to converge.
-So you can try this learning strategy if you are interested.
-You may check my [another project][6]
+So you can try this learning strategy if you want.
+You may check my [another project][6] about the reimplementations of some recent(2018) state-of-the-art VQA models using this strategy.

 [0]: https://arxiv.org/abs/1812.01880